Enriqueoab/javaScript/README.md

 ## Labeled statement

 Labeled statement that's really something we will rarely see and use in Javascript.
-You can assign a name to a loop, we can assign it to any expression but it really only makes sense on loops because it is ment to be use with break and continue, as the example below;
+You can assign a name to a loop, we can assign it to any expression but it really only makes sense on loops because it is meant to be use with break and continue, as the example below:

 ```js
   let j = 0;